Red Sands Shore

 The rolling terrain of Red Sands Shore region lends itself perfectly to scenic touring and a favourite way to enjoy the Island’s pastoral landscape is to follow some of our Scenic Heritage Roads.
 These unpaved roads will take you well off the beaten path and into an earlier time in our history.

 Visit Skmaqn–Port-la-Joye–Fort Amherst National Historic Site and discover a fascinating story of settlement, struggle and upheaval as two European powers, first France then Great Britain, sought control of this strategic harbour.
 Experience tranquility as you stand atop the earthwork remains of Fort Amherst surrounded by magnificent views of Charlottetown Harbour.

 It’s easy to enjoy all four seasons in the Red Sands Shore region.
 When it’s too cool for our beaches and campgrounds, it’s a great time to take a walk in the woods, or venture down a country road underneath a canopy of red and golden leaves.
-When the snow starts to fly, the Brookvale Provincial Ski Park has enough activities to keep you wishing winter would never end.
+When the snow starts to fly, the Mark Arendz Provincial Ski Park at Brookvale has enough activities to keep you wishing winter would never end.
 By May, the air is warm and perfect for a canoe or kayak paddle along the West River in St. Catherines.
 You’ll enjoy the scenery as you glide along in the shadows of the rolling Bonshaw Hills.

 No matter the season, the warmth of Red Sands Shores will welcome you.